huwwpnotes/huwwpnotes.github.io/_posts/2018-07-17-overthewire-natas-walkthrough.md

 ```
 Access disallowed.
 You are visiting from "" while authorized users should come only from "http://natas5.natas.labs.overthewire.org/"
 ```
-Looks like the page is filtering based on the HTML Referer header.
+Looks like the page is filtering based on the HTTP Referer header.
 We can fire up an intercepting proxy like `Burp Suite` to spoof these or manually send a http request with a tool like `curl`.
 I'm guessing burp will come in handy later so let's get that set up.

 The default request looks like
 ```